petersen65/PL0/README.md

 	* overhaul of the scanner due to non-valid concepts and scanning errors related to end of file conditions
 	* replace misused wording "concrete syntax" with "token stream"
 	* finite automaton documentation for scanner
+	* define scanner extensions as way to introduce experimental changes to the PL/0 grammar

 * H1 2024, Compiler version 2.0.0 2024, make core engine more mature
 	* migration to abstract syntax trees as interface between parser and emitter